 For the consideration of the ESR, the definition of a Ship doesn’t include the ships used for fishing purposes, small vessels (tonnage doesn’t exceed 10 tonnes), and leisure vessels (cruise ships, private yachts).

-The activity of chartering ships on a bareboat basis won’t be considered as Shipping Business because the entity that charters the ship is not in charge of operating the vessel.
+The activity of chartering ships on a bareboat basis won’t be considered a Shipping Business because the entity that charters the ship is not in charge of operating the vessel.
 However, the Chartering of Ship falls within the scope of Lease-Finance Business as per the ESR rules.

 Travel agencies and international shipping agencies that sell tickets to passengers for international travel won’t be considered as conducting Shipping Business in the UAE.
-The companies that arrange ships to transports their own goods to foreign countries by sea won’t be treated as engaged in the Shipping business in the UAE unless they operate their own ships for the transportation of goods.
+The companies that arrange ships to transport their own goods to foreign countries by sea won’t be treated as engaged in the Shipping business in the UAE unless they operate their own ships for the transportation of goods.

 Core Income Generating Activities of Shipping Business

 This CIGA involves the sourcing, recruitment, selection, deployment, scheduling, training, and ongoing management of the crew on the ships.
 The crew also include the related administration staff such as payroll, insurance, tax, and social security withholding and logistics (travel arrangements, temporary accommodation, etc.)

 The CIGA includes the responsibility of and the associated decision-making related to the lifting of ships from water for maintenance and generalship maintenance.